SymfonyCasts/vue/sfcasts/ep1/v-for.md

 ## Creating categories Data

 Cool!
 Let's add our first piece of `data` to sidebar: `data()`, then `return` an object with `categories:` set to an array.
-We're going to worry about the AJAX call in a few minutes.
+We're going to worry about the Ajax call in a few minutes.
 For now, let's set the initial data to some hardcoded categories.
 Each category can look however we want - how about an object with a `name` property set to our top-selling category - "Dot matrix printers" and a